innoq/tabelle/lib/components/arrow/doc.md

 title: Sort Arrows
-description: Style radio buttons to look like sortable arrows
+description: Style radio buttons as a sorting component

 Our sort options are actually radio buttons which are styled using CSS to look like arrows.
 By default, Tabelle expects that the `name` for the sort option is